nafg/sri/docs/RefsToComponents.md

 ## Refs to Scala Components

-Let say we have a Child component which has public method `hideMe()`, In Parent component we're rendering child component ,after render if we want to invoke childs `hideMe()` method then we must get reference to child component.
+Let's say we have a Child component which has public method `hideMe()`, and in Parent component we're rendering child component, after render if we want to invoke childs `hideMe()` method then we must get reference to child component.

 ```scala
 object Parent {